 The imaging performance is great.
 The weighted group delay is at 0.41, which is within good limits.
 The GD graph also shows that almost the entire group delay response is below the audibility threshold.
 This ensures a tight bass and a transparent treble reproduction.
 Additionally, the L/R drivers of our test unit were very well-matched, which is important for the accurate placement and localization of objects (instruments, voice, footsteps), in the stereo image.
 However, these results are only valid for our unit, and yours may perform differently.

-The SR-L300 leak a lot, but this is to be expected from open-back headphones like these Stax.
+The Stax SR-L300 leak a lot, but this is to be expected from open-back headphones.
 This means the significant portion of their leakage is spread between 450Hz and 20KHz, which is a very broad range.
 The overall level of their leakage is quite loud too.
 With the music at 100dB SPL, their leakage at 1 foot away averages at 67dB SPL and peaks at 88dB SPL.

 These critical listening headphones don't have a microphone.

 The Stax SR-L300 don’t have a battery.

 There's no dedicated app to enhance your listening experience.